noyzys/avoid-optional/README.md

 #### 12. Optional#isEmpty() (Java 11+)
--- **sEmpty() method returns true if the Optional is empty (i.e., it contains no value).
+-- **sEmpty() method returns true if the Optional is empty (contains no value).
 It is the opposite of the isPresent() method, which checks if the Optional contains a value.**

 ```java
 Optional<String> opt = Optional.empty();